UPPMAX/uppmax_intro_cases/docs/bianca.md

 ## Bianca's design

-- Bianca was designed
+- Bianca was designed to:
-  - to make accidental data leaks difficult
+  - make accidental data leaks difficult
-  - to make correct data management as easy as possible
+  - make correct data management as easy as possible
-  - to emulate the HPC cluster environment that SNIC/NAISS users were familiar with
+  - emulate the HPC cluster environment that SNIC/NAISS users were familiar with
-  - to provide a maximum amount of resources
+  - provide a maximum amount of resources
-  - and to satisfy regulations.
+  - satisfy regulations.

 ### Bianca has no Internet
 ... but we have “solutions”